jayspec/AksWithVirtualNodes/README.md

 ####You can also override:

 * *clusterLocation*: The Azure Region the cluster will be deployed to.
 Defaults to the location of the Resource Group.
+* *kubernetesVersion*: The version of Kubernetes to deploy on the *non-virtual* node.
+Defaults to 1.13.5, the latest version at the time of this writing.